rasbt/protein-science/tutorials/scoring_functions_and_autodock/2014_autodock_energycomps.md

 ## About AutoDock
 [[back to top](#table-of-contents)]

 AutoDock uses a computationally (relatively) inexpensive "hybrid" force field that contains terms based on molecular mechanics as well as empirical terms.
-The prediction of absolute binding energies may be less accurate compared to more computationally expensive, purely force field-based methods, but this semi-emprical approach is considered as well-suited for the relative rankings.
+The prediction of absolute binding energies may be less accurate compared to more computationally expensive, purely force field-based methods, but this semi-empirical approach is considered as well-suited for the relative rankings.